-First, you need to create a project which will contain all components and then it's just a matter of running import\project or import\json.
+For the management commans, you need to create a project which will contain all components and then it's just a matter of running import\project or import\json.

-Management commands
+Management commands, Component discovery

-4.7.8 Fulltext search
+4.7.9 Fulltext search

 Fulltext search is based on Whoosh.
-You can either allow Weblate to directly update the index on every change to content or offload this to separate process by OFFLOAD INDEXING.
+You can either allow Weblate to directly update the index on every change to content or offload this to separate process by OFFLOAD\INDEXING.